 In honour of the 200th anniversary of the formation of the Greek State, the Rothschild Foundation has commissioned a facsimile of Sir Thomas Lawrence’s portrait of John Capodistria, painted at the Congress of Vienna in 1818-19.
 The painting normally hangs in the Waterloo Chamber at Windsor Castle, and forms part of the Royal Collection, and sits in the company of other major figures who participated in the remoulding of post-Napoleonic Europe.

 With the generous collaboration of Her Majesty Queen Elizabeth II and the Royal Collection, the portrait of John, Count Capo d'Istria (1776-1831) was recorded on 11th-12th and 19th August by a team from Factum Foundation at the Queen’s Gallery, Buckingham Palace, where it formed part of the Royal Collection exhibition ‘George IV Art and Spectacle’.
 It was then re-materialised as a facsimile in Factum’s Madrid studios.
-The facsimile will be presented in an early nineteenth century English gilt frame.
-The facsimile will be included in the exhibition ‘1821 Before and After’ at the Benaki Museum (March 3rd - November 7th 2021).
+The facsimile was presented in an early nineteenth-century English gilt frame in the exhibition ‘1821 Before and After’ at the Benaki Museum (March 3rd - November 7th 2021).

 The facsimile installed in the exhibition © Benaki Museum